Publishing and Embedding

 You'll find a button on the top-right of project editor that does just that.

-That link will take you to your Haiku's Share Page: see below.
+The shareable link will take you to your Haiku's Share Page: see below.

 Note on publish speed: Depending on your connection speed and place in the world, publishing can currently take a little while, between 5 seconds and 2 minutes.
 We're working on making this faster.
 Once when we have realtime collaboration hooked up, publishing should be seamless and nearly immediate.